sreetejavit/RewardsCalculator/README.md

 - Clone the project.
 - Ensure you have Maven or Gradle installed.
 - Run mvn clean install (or your preferred build command) to build the project.
-- Run the application using java -jar target/rewards-service-0.0.1-SNAPSHOT.jar (replace the filename with the actual generated JAR file name).
+- Run the application using java -jar target/rewards-calculator-0.0.1-SNAPSHOT.jar (replace the filename with the actual generated JAR file name).
+- From Browser connect to http://localhost:8080/<below end points\>

 ### API Endpoints:
 | Endpoint                       | Method | Description                          |